1. Navigating a text

 - Be selective rather than reading from start to finish.
-Look at the different parts of a text shown below.
+Start by skim reading the key parts of a text, which are shown below.

 - Use the contents page to see chapter headings.
 Find keywords related to your subject e.g. artists, theories or time periods.